 The spoon rating is a system to identify how much effort a trail might take.
 The rating system is based in an understanding of spoon theory and offers a representation of how accessible a hike is and how much effort it may take with consideration for how replenishing the experience may be.
 You may think of it as a combination accessibility, difficulty, and quality rating.
 However, since each person’s ability and energy level is different and can change from day to day, I cannot tell you how difficult a trail might be for you – only you can decide that.
 The spoon rating, in combination with the thorough information provided in the guides, is meant to help you decide whether to attempt a trail.

 1 Spoon = level, paved, 0-2 miles, level and even with grades under 8%, paved, very easy to navigate, probably wheelchair accessible

-2 Spoons = level, not paved, 1-3 miles, short grades up to 12%, firm but unpaved surface with no obstacles, access takes a little planning, possibly accessible to a power chair
+2 Spoons = level, not paved, 1-3 miles, short grades up to 12%, firm but unpaved surface with no obstacles, access takes a little planning, possibly wheelchair accessible

 4 Spoons = 3-5 miles, Prolonged grades of 10-15%; elevation changes over 500 ft or longer than .5 mile, trail often muddy or has other obstacles, 3-5 miles, requires advance planning or basic trail map reading

 5 Spoons = 5+ miles, Prolonged grades of 15-20%, elevation changes 1000 ft or longer than 1 mile, trail has many obstacles, 5+ miles, requires extensive planning and map reading

 Any one of the factors within each spoon rating can shift without changing the overall rating, and the rating can be adjusted a bit based upon how enjoyable the trail is otherwise.
 For example, a hike that would be 4 spoons but offers incredible vistas for the effort might be listed as an “adventurous 3” because the experience will be restorative, thus possibly reducing the spoon expense.
 If there are ways to decrease or increase the spoons required, it will be noted.